joselgarza/ePortfolio/index.md

 - My professional self-assessment
 - The original project artifacts comprising the MEAN stack Travlr Trip Listings application from CS465
-- A code review video, submitted as the first milestone in this course
+- A code review video, submitted as Milestone One in this course
 - Three enhancements to the Travlr Trip Listings project (Milestones Two, Three, and Four)
 - Narratives explaining each enhancement and its alignment with program outcomes